Updated: Feb 21, 2014

 This enormous 45-story John Portman creation from 1985 has the appearance of an alien creature plopped in the middle of midtown and looks like no other hotel in town.
 Yet this busy, buzzy place is quite simply the best-situated hotel in Times Square.
 If larger than usual rooms, chain-hotel efficiency, spectacular city views and easy access to the Theater District and Times Square’s multitudinous delights (and frights) do it for you, this could be your hotel.

-The Marquis is too big to make our heart sing, but it’s easy to see its appeal.
+The Marquis is too big to make my heart sing, but it’s easy to see its appeal.
 It’s efficient (those elevators shoot up and down like rockets).
 It’s clean (large plastic orbs filled with germ-fighting hand disinfectant are situated throughout the lobby).
-And everything you might want is under one roof -- ballrooms, a rooftop restaurant, an uber-gym, even a Broadway theater, the Marquis, home to a new revival of Jeckyll & Hyde.
+And everything you might want is under one roof -- ballrooms, a rooftop restaurant, an uber-gym, even a Broadway theater, the Marquis, currently awaiting a new production.

-We're not big fans of Portman atriums, but they guarantee every room an outer window, ie no gloomy air-shaft views.
+I'm not a big fan of Portman atriums, but they guarantee every room an outer window, ie no gloomy air-shaft views.
 (Caveat: Broadway views cost $50 extra.)
 Rooms, like the hotel, are grand scale.
-The smallest measure 430 square feet and all feature king-size beds with the Marriott foam mattress, which we love.
+The smallest measure 430 square feet and all feature king-size beds with the Marriott foam mattress, which I love.

 Bathrooms are conventional but big enough for a shower/tub combo and a generous black granite countertop.